joebumbulis/Take_Home_Clearhead/README.md

 -[x] A user can close the modal by clicking anywhere outside of the modal or the ‘X’ in the modal’s top right corner.

-Planning:
+## Planning:
-[] When page loads / 3 sec timer starts
-[] If cart is empty / nothing happens
+[] When page loads / 3 sec timer starts IF there is something in cart [] If cart is empty / nothing happens
 [] If cart has at least one items / then modal launches [] If cart has one or more items / then load with special message